Govt denies prisoners' law breaches UN convention

 But Ms Collins said on Monday because the law doesn't stop the court awarding compensation for a breach of human rights, it doesn't break the UN Convention Against Torture.

-Next story in Political: Gilmore hints at possible run in by-election
+Next story in Politics: Gilmore hints at possible run in by-election

 Copyright © 2013, Radio New Zealand